CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

               - No
             * - debug_with_roi
               - Use input ROI with the tiling of the entire image (see Inputs section)
               - bool
               - False
               - No
+            * - merging
+              - Merge point clouds before rasterization (soon to be deprecated)
+              - bool
+              - False
+              - No